 The Basler Center for Physical Activity contains an aerobics/martial arts studio, basketball/volleyball courts, climbing wall, indoor soccer field, pool, racquetball/squash courts, and an enormous weight room.
+The activity center has certain rules for minors who are on campus.

-Hour of operation for the Summer of 2017
+Hour of operation for the summer of 2019